An American Haunting

-An American Haunting is a 2005 supernatural horror film written and directed by Courtney Solomon and starring Donald Sutherland, Sissy Spacek, James D'Arcy, and Rachel Hurd-Wood.
-The film was previewed at the AFI Film Festival on November 5, 2005 and was released in the UK on April 14, 2006 with follow-up in US theaters on May 5.
-The film is an international co-production between the United Kingdom, Canada, Romania, and the United States.

-The film is based on the novel The Bell Witch: An American Haunting by Brent Monahan.
-The events in the novel are based on the legend of the Bell Witch.
-The film switches from the 21st century to the 19th, and features a subplot about a recently divorced mother (Susan Almgren) whose daughter (Isabelle Almgren-Doré) is going through something like the same experience as Betsy Bell.
+An American Haunting is a 2005 historical supernatural horror film written and directed by Courtney Solomon and starring Donald Sutherland, Sissy Spacek, James D'Arcy, and Rachel Hurd-Wood.
+It is based on the novel The Bell Witch: An American Haunting (1995) by Brent Monahan.
+The events in the novel are loosely based on the legend of the Bell Witch, who allegedly haunted the Bell family in rural 1810s Tennessee.
+The film documents the Bell family's supernatural experiences, which are paralleled with a contemporary 21st-century subplot involving a young girl plagued by similar events experienced by Betsy Bell.

+An international co-production between the United Kingdom, Canada, Romania, and the United States, An American Haunting was filmed on location in Romania in the fall of 2004.

+An American Haunting was first previewed at the AFI Film Festival on November 5, 2005; it screened the same day at the San Sebastián International Film Festival's "Fantasy and Horror Film Week."
+The film was released in the United Kingdom on April 14, 2006.
+Freestyle Releasing distributed the film theatrically in the United States on May 5, 2006 in an alternate cut from the version previously released.
+It received largely unfavorable reviews from film critics, though some did praise it for its performances and period details.
+The film grossed $29.6 million worldwide against a $14 million budget.

 Plot

-A terrified young girl runs through the forest and into her house to escape from an unseen threat.
+Teenager Jane runs through the forest and into her house to escape from an unseen threat.
 When she sees the Bell Witch, a ghost that takes the form of a girl, she awakens with a scream.
 Her mother dismisses it as a dream and reminds her that this is her week to visit her father.
-The mother goes to her desk and picks up a binder full of old letters, with a note from someone who claims to be an ancestor.
-The letters appear written in 19th-century script.
+Jane's mother goes to her desk and picks up a binder full of old letters, with a note from someone who claims to be an ancestor.
+The letters appear written in 19th-century script, detailing a family history:

-The story goes back to the early 19th-century to show the Bell Witch's story.
-John Bell is taken to church court and found guilty of theft of a woman's land.
+In 1817 Tennessee, John Bell is taken to church court and found guilty of the theft of a woman's land.
 The church releases him with the verdict that his loss of honor is sufficient punishment.
 The offended party, Kate Batts, is infamous in the village due to claims of witchcraft.

 Strange events begin to occur and John believes that Batts cursed him.
 Betsy starts to look very sick and the haunting worsens.
 Her young teacher, Richard Powell, notices the change in Betsy's behavior.
 The Bell family tells him they fear that the cause is paranormal.
 Powell attempts to prove that this is impossible because spirits don't exist.
 It is implied that Richard is in love with Betsy.